How To Find The Base Formula

 • Iterate: Develop a preliminary model, test it, and refine it based on the results.

-• Validate: Test the model with new data to ensure that it generalizes well.
+• Validate: Test the model with new data to check that it generalizes well.

 • Consider Alternative Explanations: Explore different possible models and compare their performance.